chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 Running the Simulation
 -----------------------

-We can call the gls_navier_stokes for each Reynolds number.
+We can call the lethe-fluid for each Reynolds number.
 For :math:`Re=20`, this can be done by invoking the following command:

 .. code-block:: text

-  mpirun -np 8 gls_navier_stokes sloshing-in-rectangular-tank_Re0020.prm
+  mpirun -np 8 lethe-fluid sloshing-in-rectangular-tank_Re0020.prm

 to run the simulation using eight CPU cores.
 Feel free to use more.